Professor Giampaolo Viglia

 My research, teaching, and industry specialisms are in the field of service marketing and hospitality management.
 In terms of research income, I participated in two projects financed by the European Commission on food science.

 I have published and reviewed widely for top journals in my field, such as the Journal of Service Research and the Journal of Interactive Marketing.
-Building on my growing international research reputation, I now sit on the Editorial Boards of the Journal of Travel Research (4 ABS), Psychology & Marketing (3 ABS), International Journal of Hospitality Management (3 ABS) and Journal of Business Research (3 ABS), and I am one of the Associate Editors of Annals of Tourism Research (4 ABS).
+Building on my growing international research reputation, I now sit on the Editorial Boards of the Journal of Travel Research (4 ABS), International Journal of Hospitality Management (3 ABS) and Journal of Business Research (3 ABS), and I am the Associate Editor of Psychology & Marketing (3 ABS) and Annals of Tourism Research (4 ABS).

 I am currently the Academic Lead of a Knowledge Transfer Partnership with Fresh Relevance, a B2B company focusing on artificial intelligence in Marketing (total value of the bid £ 221.875).